September 17, 2025

 What to Expect if Fasting is Required for Your MRI

-Medical professionals will inform you whether it is necessary for you to fast prior to your MRI scan.
-If fasting is necessary, then you will be required to fast for up to 4 hours before the scan (this may change depending on what is being scanned and differing procedures at different hospitals).
+Medical professionals will inform you whether you must fast prior to your MRI scan.
+If fasting is necessary, then you will be required to fast for up to 4 hours before the scan (this may change depending on what is being scanned and differing procedures at different hospitals)17.
 If you struggle with managing hunger, it may be wise to schedule an early appointment, if possible, to limit how long you will have to go without food once awake.
-MRI staff can provide personalized advice and will address any concerns that you may have.
+MRI staff can provide personalised advice and will address any concerns that you may have.

 Doctor with Patient near MRI Machine in Hospital